 Yes.
 All students who sign up for courses at UCD will have a standardized email address assigned to them.
 All university correspondence will be sent to this address unless the user manually elects to have mail forwarded to an alternate address.
 Click here to view the complete policy.

-You are eligible for a discounted out of state tuition rate if you live outside of Colorado and take all of your UCD courses online.
+Students residing outside the State of Colorado taking exclusively online courses are eligible for a discounted out-of-state tuition rate.
 This rate is higher than the standard in-state tuition rate, but significantly lower than the non-resident tuition rate.